drewzemke/synapse/TASKS.md

 *Tasks discovered during development that weren't initially planned*

 - [ ] Code coloring when outputting to terminal?
+  - [ ] detect when code blocks start
+  - [ ] use highlightjs or prismjs to color input
+  - [ ] do some terminal manip to get it so that the code block gets redrawn after every chunk comes in, so the colors aren't weird from incomplete data
+  - [ ] add line numbers?
 - [ ] Add an MCP tool that lets the chat put stuff in the user's clipboard